Performance¤

 Metadata filters are cheaper than genotype filters because they can run before

 matrix decoding.
-Region filters on indexed compressed VCF/BCF sources and BGEN
+Region filters on indexed compressed text VCF sources and BGEN

 sources with a same-path .bgen.bgi index can also skip unrelated records.